eranmos/clearpoint-sre-assessment/README.md

 Terraform will create all the resources for this Project  <br /><br />

 3. When EKS cluster is ready you will need to update github secrets with KUBECONFIG file <br />
-   You can find it: cat $HOME/.kube/config | base64 .

 ```bash
 cat $HOME/.kube/config | base64
 ```